Ayushhh02/Data-Analyst-Assignments/README.md

 # Data-Analyst-Assignments
-Data Analyst Assignments: This repository includes projects using Advanced Excel (completed), Power BI (ongoing), SQL (ongoing), and Tableau (ongoing).
+Data Analyst Assignments: This repository includes projects using Advanced Excel, Power BI, SQL, and Tableau .
 It showcases skills in data analysis, visualization, and database management for data-driven decision-making.